ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 # (Project Title)

-### Intro
+***Subtitle*** One sentence that summarize you project.

 ![description](../images/Final_Project_Temple_Intro_Image.png)
 This image should be an ***introduction image*** that clearly describes your computational design model.
 *Please include a short caption.*

-### Thesis Statement and Daring Question

-This should be a detailed description of your project.
-This statement should explain central thesis of your computational model.
-Write -- sentences to explain.
+## Project Overview

-This section will also include the ***daring questions*** that you asked during the development of your computational model.
+Clearly state both the problem or proposal that your project attempts to address AND a an explanation of your hypothesis -- ie how you project is addressing the problem.
+This can incorporate the ***daring questions*** that you asked during the development of your computational model.
+Feel free to deviate from the Mad Libs structure, which may have now be restrictive.

 For example, a daring question would be: